Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Simulation Results

+The dataset size that we have used is 100000 from which 70000 is used for training and the rest for testing purpose.
+For evaluating the model we have used 10 fold cross validation.
+This approach involves randomly dividing the set of observations into 10 groups, or folds, of approximately equal size.
+The first fold is treated as a validation set, and the method is fit on the remaining 9 folds.

-For our study, we have trained the ML model with batches of data, not the entire data set at once.
-The size of our dataset is $10^6$.
-This is often beneficial in terms of training time as well as memory capacity.
-We have used batch size = 10000, epochs = 1000, learning rate = 0.01 (with Stochastic Gradient Descent), and we have reported the average performance of each batch over 5 instances.
-This method is repeated for each value of the Physical error probabilty ($p_{phys}$) considered in this study.
+The batch size of our simulation is 10000, run for 1000 epochs, with a learning rate of 0.01 (using stochastic gradient descent).
+The results have been averaged over five trials.
+This method is repeated for each value of the physical error probability ($p_{phys}$) considered in this study.

+Our FFNN has four layers, namely an input layer, an output layer and two hidden layers.
+For bit flip errors, in the input layer there are $(d^2 -1)/2$ nodes which is the size of the syndrome (equals the number of $Z$ stabilizers).
+For phase flip errors, in the input layer there are $d$ nodes which is the size of the syndrome (equals the number of $X$ stabilizers).
+The number of nodes in the output layer is always $d^2$, the number of data qubits for distance $d$ of the heavy hexagonal code.
+The loss function is chosen as binary cross-entropy.
+We have used the Keras library for creating the FFNN.
+Table \ref{tab:ffnntable} includes the details of our FFNN.